comrumino/cpp-coursework/notes.md

 * be aware of which operators invalidate the iterator
 * first-class concept, an idea the is represented in a system in a well-defined manner (e.g. as a class)
 * second-class concept, an idea that pervades the system but is not consistently used or defined.
-* extend functionality two options: decorators or subclasses (decorators for dynamic, transparent, and when subclassing is impractical)
+* extend functionality two options: decorators or subclasses (decorators for dynamic, transparent, and when subclasses are impractical)
 * iterator/cursor, sequential access for an aggregate object
-* prototype, dynamic loading that avoids a class hierachy of factories when there a finite number of state combinations
+* prototype, dynamic loading that avoids a class hierarchy of factories when there a finite number of state combinations
 * end iterators, a result of a pointer based mental model and overly biased to primitive type behavior
 * unsigned int, rarely necessary to save one more bit for storage and trying to ensure something is positive futile due to implicit rule conversions
-* Performing a copy inside of a function declared with move sematics will cause your coworkers to change careers
-* noexcept: use on move construct, move assign, and swap.
 * std::iterator. it does not define a virtual destructor
 * nonbool -> if value == 0 then false, so nonzero is true
 * undefined operation such as assign an out-of-range value to an object of signed type the result is undefined